10 minutes

 Instructions

-- For A Stronger Flavor: Combine all ingredients except for the soda and ice in a large punch bowl or pitcher and refrigerate overnight.
-Add soda and ice just before serving.
+• To make ahead, combine all ingredients except for the soda and ice in a large punch bowl or pitcher and refrigerate overnight.
+Add soda, ice, and garnishes just before serving.

 Video